thimonpelka/MiniPay/README.md

 - INR (Indian Rupee)
 - RUB (Russian Ruble)

+In case a different currency is requested the Backend will answer with an invalid currency response.
+This is mainly to detect typos and prevent human error.

 ## Architecture

 The platform follows a microservices architecture with clear separation of concerns: